patchlevel/event-sourcing/docs/pages/projection.md

 ### New

 A projection gets the status new if there is a projector with an unknown `projection id`.
-This can happen when either a new projector has been added, the version has changed or the projection has been manually deleted from the projection store.
+This can happen when either a new projector has been added, the `projector id` has changed or the projection has been manually deleted from the projection store.

 ### Booting